bagus0300/MarketIO/README.md

 ## Newsletter

-- A newletter form is present on the footer of every page, which offers a variety of benefits:
+- A functional newletter, implemented with MailChimp, form is present on the footer of every page, which offers a variety of benefits:

   - Lead Generation: The newsletter form serves as a lead generation tool, allowing visitors to subscribe to receive updates, promotions, and other relevant content from the store.
 By capturing email addresses, the store can build a valuable database of potential customers.